 In response to these growing safety concerns, many restaurants are voluntarily putting ingredient labels on menus and developing customer service plans.
 Other restaurants simply have to refuse service because they do not know which, if any, allergens are present in their foods.

-In the United States, the following list of foods account for 90% of the food-related allergic reactions:3
+It is estimated that food-related allergies account for 30,000 U.S. hospital visits and between 150 to 200 deaths each year.2 In the United States, the following list of foods account for 90% of the food-related allergic reactions:3

 - Milk » Learn More

 Since levels of sensitivity vary, it is absolutely important to prevent contact between the known allergen and that guest’s meal.
 If a single protein from the food allergen comes into contact with the guest’s meal, an allergic reaction could be triggered.

 - Communication is key.
 If a guest mentions that they have a food allergy, take them seriously.
 Either have the server inform the manager or the person on staff with food allergy knowledge.

 - Have someone on staff that knows about food allergies.
 Though it is important that staff know the basics of food allergies, make sure each shift has someone on staff that has extensive knowledge of both the menu and different allergens so he or she can help guests select menu items that will not cause an allergic reaction.